 Reporting framework

-Companies subject to CSRD must report according to European Sustainability Reporting Standards (ESRS), developed by EFRAG.
-The first set of ESRS — covering cross-cutting standards, environmental topics (climate, pollution, water, biodiversity, circular economy), social topics (own workforce, workers in the value chain, affected communities, consumers), and governance topics — were adopted by the EU Commission in 2023.
-The ESRS are built on and aligned with existing international frameworks including the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), the Task Force on Climate-related Financial Disclosures (TCFD), and the UN Guiding Principles on Business and Human Rights (UNGPs).
-ESRS consists of:
+Furthermore, the ESRS are built on and aligned with existing international frameworks.
+These include the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), the Task Force on Climate-related Financial Disclosures (TCFD), and the UN Guiding Principles on Business and Human Rights (UNGPs).
+In particular, ESRS consists of:

 - Cross-cutting general standards that apply to all companies, covering reporting principles, scope, process, content, and digital format requirements (iXBRL tagging).